 Life with pets: They frustrate you, they make things messy, but you can’t help loving them anyway.

-After years of DIYing with the world’s greatest sidekick, who likes to be in on the action at all times (even when I’m on a ladder or using an air compressor), I tend to pause whenever I see a cool idea for making Charlie feel more at home among the chaos.
+After years of DIYing with the world’s greatest sidekick, who likes to be in on the action at all times (even when I’m on a ladder or using an air compressor), I tend to pause whenever I see a cool idea for making Charlie feel more at home in the middle of chaos.

 I have a long list of favorite ideas for pet-friendly home features, but these are at the top: